vladak/flickrknob/README.md

 cases, namely:
   - cannot specify title of the photos to match file names of the uploaded photos
     - this makes it easier to track the correspondence between Flickr photos and files on my hard drive
   - the duplicate detection is inflexible.
+Flickr Uploader uses Flickr API parameter to detect duplicate photos.
+    Once a photo is detected as duplicate, it will not be addded to the album being created.
     I want the photos still be present in the created album even though they are duplicate to some photos in the photostream.
   - cannot upload videos